awsdocs/amazon-rds-user-guide/doc_source/PostgreSQL_pg_cron.md

 You can use the PostgreSQL pg\_cron extension to schedule maintenance commands within a PostgreSQL database\.
 For a complete description, see [ What is pg\_cron?](https://github.com/citusdata/pg_cron) in the pg\_cron documentation\.

-The pg\_cron extension is supported on Amazon RDS for PostgreSQL engine versions 12\.5 and higher\.
+The pg\_cron extension is supported on the RDS for PostgreSQL engine versions 12\.5 and higher\.

 **Topics**
 + [Enabling the pg\_cron extension](#PostgreSQL_pg_cron.enable)